fiatjaf/jq-web/README.md

 ### Webpack issues

-The Emscripten runtime will try to `require` the `fs` module, and if it fails it will resort to an in-memory filesystem (almost no use of that is made by the library, but it is needed somehow).
+The Emscripten runtime will try to `require` the `fs` module, and if it fails it will resort to an in-memory filesystem (almost no use of that is made of the library, but it is needed somehow).
 In Browserify there's a default `{}` that corresponds to the `fs` module, but in Webpack you must [declare it as an empty module](https://github.com/fiatjaf/jq-web/issues/5#issuecomment-342694955).

 ## reference